thiago-rezende/inventory-manager/README.md

  ```
     .
     ├── bin                      # Binaries will be here.
-    ├── doc                      # The documentation will be here.
+    ├── docs                     # The documentation will be here.
-    ├── inventory-manager        # The main project.
-    │   └── src                  # Source folder.
+    ├── src                      # Source folder.
     |       └── CMakeLists.txt   # Project CMake build script.
     ├── vendor                   # Third-party packages will be here.
     └── CMakeLists.txt           # Main CMake build script.